ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

 This feature is only available from **version 9.0.0** (`forest-express-sequelize` and `forest-express-mongoose`) / **version 7.0.0** (`forest-rails`) .
 {% endhint %}

+{% hint style="warning" %}
+you must define your layout in a `load` hook at minima, and repeat it in each `change` hook.
+{% endhint %}

 This feature is useful when dealing with long/complex forms, with many fields.
-It will let your organize them and add useful information to guide the end user.
+It will let you organize them and add useful information to guide the end user.
 The layout must contain the fields as they should be rendered on the form.

 ### List of supported layout components